My thoughts keep racing!!!! How to start meditating for beginners

 - Also I don’t like the word meditate

-- However, I do take breaks to relax, check in, and listen to my gut.
+- However, I do take breaks to relax, check in, and breathe into my belly.

 And this third point, that I relax, I take some breaks, during the day I check in, I feel my body, I try to listen my gut feelings, to take a moment to think about my day – this is central to who I am.